 OverviewPerched atop Pickett Butte at an elevation of 3,200 feet, this lookout offers visitors a unique lodging experience in Umpqua National Forest in southwest Oregon.

-After climbing 40 feet to the one-room structure, guests are rewarded with panoramic views of the entire Jackson Creek Drainage and much of the lower elevation lands around the town of Tiller.
+After climbing 40 feet up on a very narrow steep stairway to the one-room structure, guests are rewarded with panoramic views of the entire Jackson Creek Drainage and much of the lower elevation lands around the town of Tiller.

 The original lookout was 25 feet tall and built in 1934.
 In 1948 the tower was replaced with the current flat top structure.

-The tower is available for reservations November 1 through May 31.
+The tower is available for reservations October 1st through July 15th (lookout is utilized for fire season during the summer months).
 The roads to the lookout are not plowed, nor are they maintained for passenger cars.
-High clearance vehicles are recommended for travel to this site, and guests must bring several of their own amenities.
+High clearance or four wheel drive vehicles are recommended for travel to this site, and guests must bring several of their own amenities.

 Hiking, birding and wildlife viewing are popular among guests.
 Seasonal changes envelope the area as snowmelt gives rise to spring flowers and vivid autumn colors welcome a landscape dusted with snow.